Hopeful that new power tariff policy will be passed soon:Singh | Devdiscourse

-"In that, I am laying down for the first time in the power sector, a Bill of Rights of Consumers," he said.
-The rights include 24X7 power supply to consumers and in case of any load-shedding, a penalty would be levied on distribution companies (discoms) and credited into consumers account, Singh told reporters here.
+"In that I am laying down for the first time in the power sector, a Bill of Rights of Consumers," he said.
+The rights include 24X7 power supply to consumers and in case of any loadshedding, penaltywould be levied on distribution companies (discoms) and credited into consumers account, Singh told reporters here.

 If there was any disruption in supply--transformer going off etc it has to be attended within a certain timeframe which would be laid down by the regulator and if not attended within that time, then again penalty would be levied, Singh said.
 He said the discoms cannot pass on the burden of their inefficiency (on the consumers).
 "Like if the discom is making higher losses then it cannot increase the tariff.
-We are saying that losses of only up to 15 percent can be passed into the tariff.
-We are also coming out with a system whereby you (consumer) can choose your supplier."
-On the row over renewable power tariffs in Andhra Pradesh, Singh said: "What happened was unfortunate.
-I spoke and wrote to Reddy (Andhra Pradesh Chief Minister YS Jagan Mohan Reddy).
+We are saying that losses of only up to 15 per cent can be passed into tariff.
+We are also coming out with a system where by you (consumer) can choose your supplier."
+On the row over renewable power tariffs in Andhra Pradesh, Singh said :"What happened was unfortunate.
+I spoke and wrote to Reddy (Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy).

 Our sector specially in the renewables is mostly driven by foreign investments.
 Our stand is very clear that if you (Andhra Pradesh government) come across any illegality and if there is any concrete evidence of any illegality, then you take action as per law.
 But you cannot (do it) across the board without any material (to) re-open all contracts...you can't do that."
 The Andhra Pradesh government had earlier initiated an exercise to review power purchase agreements.